mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/quick-start/index.md

 - Traefik dashboards for inbound HTTP traffic
 - Kubernetes dashboard for cluster activity

-After you log in to the operations portal, you can view [diagnostics](#generate-cluster-diagnostics) and [dashboards](../operations/accessing-the-cluster/#ops-portal-dashboards) to see information about cluster activity performance.
+After you log in to the operations portal, you can view the [dashboards](../operations/accessing-the-cluster/index.md#using-the-operations-portal) to see information about cluster activity performance.

 Although these are the most common next steps, you don't need to log in to the operations portal or run basic diagnostics to verify a successful installation.